 The rationale is that global settings should be the ultimate

 source of default values, unless the user override the

 default with a different value.

-#1 Updated by Richard Duivenvoorde over 1 year ago
+#1 Updated by Richard Duivenvoorde almost 2 years ago

 Hi Jonathan, actually this was one obversion from me to, and the reason I start looking into this (and looking at a simple way to log all the requests).
 If i'm right the request go via a 'cachedurl'-something, so I would think that it is actually cached.
 But a developer could maybe tell us something more about this, or I should setup a local wcs, to check if the requests really arrive at the server.

 Anyway, I totally with you that there is too much (cached or not) url traffic going on.